 Adoption can be a wonderful way to form or expand your family.
 Adoption can also be a complex legal process that must be dealt with properly.
-Ahlstrom Wright’s family lawyers in Sherwood Park, Alberta and Yellowknife, Northwest Territories have the expertise to help you navigate through every step.
+Ahlstrom Wright’s family lawyers in Sherwood Park, Alberta and Yellowknife, Northwest Territories have the experience to help you navigate through every step.

 Overview the of Adoption Process in Alberta & Northwest Territories